Wills, Trusts & Probate

 Are there alternatives to guardianship for elderly adults?

-What costs are involved in establishing a guardianship?
+What costs are involved in filing for guardianship in Tulare County?